pabloxio/gnmap/README.md

 # gNmap (go Network Mapper)

 A tiny Network mapper for go learning purposes and fun!

-- It's obviously inspired in Nmap, but it's not going to be 100% compatible
-- The project is aimed for golang learning purposes
-- My initial idea is to support a couple of host discovery/port scanning techniques (See [TODO](#TODO))
+It's obviously inspired by [Nmap](https://nmap.org/).
+My original goal is only to support a couple of host discovery and port scanning techniques (See [TODO](#TODO))

 ## Requirements